Schedule

 Comments do not need to be entered when the break is created.
 It is easy to update the break comment later on either the Schedule screen or the Scoring screen.

 Give the break a duration in minutes.
-If a duration is not assigned the standard estimated race time will be used for the break duration (see below).
+If a duration is not assigned the standard estimated race time will be used for the break duration.
 Entering in the duration for the break assists when looking at the rest time for clubs and teams.
-This duration is also shown online at ondeckmanger.com for each break.
+This duration displays online at ondeckmanger.com as well.

 Breaks can be easily moved to different spots in the schedule using the up and down arrows on the schedule screen.
 Clicking the up arrow moves the break 1 race forward in the schedule.
 The down arrow moves the break to 1 race later in the schedule.